Saturn S-Series: In Japan

-Third generation
+Third generation (2000)

 Third generation SL and SW

-In 1999 for the 2000 model year, the Saturn S-series had been redesigned for the final time before being discontinued in 2002.
-This resulted in the third generation Saturn S-series.
+In 1999 for the 2000 model year, the Saturn S-Series was facelifted for the final time before being discontinued in 2002.
+This resulted in what is typically referred to as the third generation Saturn S-Series.
 The exterior of the Saturn SL sedans received new body panels from the belt-line down.
 The rear end of the SL sedans received a redesigned applique on the trunk, and the headlights of the SL sedans had received orange turn signal indicators.

-The interior of all the Saturn S-series models received a completely redesigned dashboard, center console, and steering wheel, but the rest of the interiors were mostly unchanged.
+The interior of all the Saturn S-Series models received a completely redesigned dashboard, center console, and steering wheel, but the rest of the interiors were mostly unchanged.
 The SL2, SW2, and SC2 got the storage compartment with a sliding armrest in the center console as standard, whereas the SL1, SW1, and SC1 did not.

-Like the 1999 model year SL sedans and the 1999 model year SW station wagons that were made in late in 1999, the 2000 model year SL sedans and the 2000 model year SW station wagons had also included a digital trip odometer, which did not cause any issues like the analog trip odometers that were used in the 1991-early 1999 model year S-series vehicles.
+Like the 1999 model year SL sedans and the 1999 model year SW station wagons that were made in late in 1999, the 2000 model year SL sedans and the 2000 model year SW station wagons had also included a digital trip odometer, which did not cause any issues like the analog trip odometers that were used in the 1991-early 1999 model year S-Series vehicles.

-The third generation Saturn S-series was also the first Saturn to use the body control module (BCM), and the powertrain control module (PCM) systems in tandem with each other.
-In the third generation Saturn S-series models, the PCM system was used strictly for the vehicle's transmission and engine, whereas the BCM system was used strictly for the vehicle's interior functions such as the digital trip odometer and speedometer.
+The third generation Saturn S-Series was also the first Saturn to use the body control module (BCM), and the powertrain control module (PCM) systems in tandem with each other.
+In the third generation Saturn S-Series models, the PCM system was used strictly for the vehicle's transmission and engine, whereas the BCM system was used strictly for the vehicle's interior functions such as the digital trip odometer and speedometer.

 Beginning with the 2001 model year, side curtain airbags became available as an optional feature.
 The optional side curtain airbags were only available on the 2001 to 2002 model Saturn SL1 and SL2 sedans.

 Third generation SC

 The third generation of Saturn SC continued to be available in SC1 and SC2 models.
-While retaining the previous generation's bodywork, it was facelifted with redesigned fascias front and rear, as well as new headlamps and tail lamps.
+It was facelifted with redesigned fascias front and rear, as well as new headlamps and tail lamps for the 2001 model year.
 The front fenders and door panels were also changed, continuing the character line all the way down to the fog light beneath the front bumper.
-A PCM and BCM were added.
+A body control module (BCM) and powertrain control module (PCM) were added in 2000, near the end of the second generation run.
 A new GT trim package had become available for the Saturn SC coupes for the 2001 model year, along with the option of American Racing Wheels that was only available on the GT version of the Saturn SC coupes.
 A rear spoiler on the vehicle's rear trunk lid was also made available for the 2001 to 2002 model year Saturn SC GT coupes.